Schokiiiiiiii/DAI-Practical-work-3/doc/API.md

 - `Mass`: The mass of the object ($M_{\oplus}$ - Earth Mass)
 - `escape_velocity`: Minimum speed required to leave orbit (Km/s)
 - `surface_temperature`: Mean temperature (K)
-- `username`: The username of the user that created the object
+- `created_by`: The username of the user that created the object

 #### Response